JohnathanMarkSmith/johnathanmarksmith.github.com/publications.md

 <h2>PUBLICATIONS</h2>

+<h3>SpringSource – This Week in Spring<br>June 2013</h3>

+- Author of the article that was published on how to Use Spring RESTTemplate To Post Data to a Web Service.

 <h3>DZone – Javalobby<br>June 2013</h3>
 - Author of the article that was published on How to Use Spring MVC with HSQLDB.